stujones11/minetest-3d_armor/3d_armor/README.txt

 Armor takes damage when a player is hurt but also offers a percentage chance of healing.
 Overall level is boosted by 10% when wearing a full matching set.

+Fire protection added by TenPlus1 when using crystal armor if Ethereal mod active, level 1 protects against torches, level 2 for crystal spike, level 3 for fire, level 5 for lava.

 Configuration
 -------------